Claremont police investigate deaths by possible fentanyl overdose

 “We have a number of death cases that we’re investigating,” said Claremont Police Department Lieutenant Jason Walters.
 “There are a number steps we need to go through to find out: Was it fentanyl involved?
 Was it a straight overdose on, let’s say, heroin or meth or whatever it is?
 So until we get some autopsy reports back and find the exact cause of death, I can’t tell you if in fact these are natural deaths or, yes, they were related to an overdose, which could include fentanyl, among other things.”

-Social media users have for months been awash with rumors about young people overdosing, and the COURIER has been notified by more than one parent that their teen knew of someone who overdosed.
+Social media has for months been awash with rumors about young people overdosing, and the COURIER has been notified by more than one parent that their teen knew of someone who overdosed.

-“I can assure that we’re looking into it and we’re doing everything we can to identify if [these cases] are connected one way or another, and if they are, we’ll identify who’s selling the drugs or providing the drugs to those people and we’ll address that accordingly,” Lt.
+“I can assure you we’re looking into it and we’re doing everything we can to identify if [these cases] are connected one way or another.
+And if they are, we’ll identify who’s selling the drugs or providing the drugs to those people and we’ll address that accordingly,” Lt.
 Walters said.

 Sources familiar with the situation say at least four teens have died from drug overdoses in Claremont since 2019.
 Three of them, they say, have occurred since the coronavirus lockdown began in March, and one of those involved was a student at Claremont High School.

 The CPD investigation is focused on deaths of non-high school aged people, Lieutenant Walters said.

 “I can tell you that the cases that were currently looking into, the ones that I’m thinking about, are not high school students,” he said.
 “One of them was outside our jurisdiction but, yes, related to the Claremont area.”

 Sources say at least some of the recent deaths of teens involved illicitly manufactured Percocet—a prescription pain killer that contains acetaminophen and oxycodone—cut with fentanyl.